 In May 2022, the Company completed the acquisition of Novosteo, Inc. ("Novosteo"), a Delaware corporation, a privately held biotech focused on targeted therapeutics to treat rare skeletal diseases, bone fractures and injury.
-The acquisition of Novosteo, in 2022 (the "Novosteo Acquisition"), and the addition of new executive management has allowed us to strategically shift focus and prioritize the internal development of our innovative bone-targeting drug platform and lead compound NOV004 for development for rare skeletal diseases, bone fractures, and injury.
-Following the Novosteo Acquisition, the Company changed the corporate name to Quince Therapeutics, Inc. The Company is actively seeking compelling clinical-stage assets available for in-licensing and acquisition to expand our development pipeline.
+The acquisition of Novosteo, Inc. in 2022, and the addition of new executive management has allowed us to strategically shift focus and prioritize the internal development of our innovative bone-targeting drug platform and lead compound NOV004 for development for rare skeletal diseases, bone fractures, and injury.
+Following the Acquisition, the Company changed the corporate name to Quince Therapeutics, Inc. The Company is actively seeking compelling clinical-stage assets available for in-licensing and acquisition to expand our development pipeline.